What are Human Risks in Cyber Security Management?

 Especially in cybersecurity, where human error can be so consequential, it's essential to approach breaches or incidents with empathy.

-Understanding that people operate within a complex web of rational thoughts, emotions, biases, and cultural values can guide organizations towards building a more effective and compassionate security culture.
+Understanding that people operate within a complex web of rational thoughts, emotions, biases, and cultural values can guide organizations toward building a more effective and compassionate security culture.

 Applying the Dual Lens to Your Company's Cybersecurity Awareness and Cyber Culture Program